ExpressLRS/Docs/docs/quick-start/tx-voyager900.md

 ![STM32 Firmware Update](../assets/images/STM32-updater.png)

-Drag-and-drop the `firmware.bin` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the Choose File button.
+Drag-and-drop the `firmware.elrs` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the Choose File button.
+You can also upload the `firmware.bin` file but change the offset to *0x4000*.
 Once the correct file is selected, click the `Upload and Flash STM32`.
 Wait for the process to complete, and the module will reboot (~2-3min).
 Using the [ELRS.lua](../../quick-start/tx-prep/#troubleshooting-lua-script) script, verify that you have the latest version.

 ### Method 2